ryanmelt/qtbindings/README.txt

 1. To make it easy to install a Qt binding for Ruby on all platforms using RubyGems
-2. To maintain an up-to-date binary gem for Windows that is bundled with the latest version of Qt from http://qt.nokia.com
+2. To maintain an up-to-date binary gem for Windows that is bundled with the latest version of Qt
 3. To reduce the scope and maintenance of the bindings to only bind to the libraries provided by the Qt SDK.
 4. To increase compatibility with non-linux platforms